Operating Thetan: OT III: Wall of Fire

-Media attention has mostly focused on Operating Thetan Level III, which reportedly tells the history of the universe from 75 million years ago.
-This level is called the "First Wall of Fire" and claims to "reveal the cause of earthly human suffering".
-It is claimed that even Hubbard himself had difficulty attaining it.
+Of all the levels, media attention has mostly focused on OT III, which tells Hubbard's version of the history of the universe from 75 million years ago.
+This level is called the "Wall of Fire" and claims to "reveal the cause of earthly human suffering".
+Hubbard claims that he himself had difficulty discovering it.

-Hubbard announced discovering an important breakthrough within less than a month of founding the Sea Org, the religious order of the church that consists of its most dedicated members.
+Hubbard announced his breakthrough less than a month after founding the Sea Org, a core group of Hubbard's most dedicated followers.
 He described it as a "means of erasing those mental factors that stand in the way of peace and toleration of mankind".
 The new material made up the new Operating Thetan III.

 "This Solo-audited level goes through what is called the 'Wall of Fire' that surrounds a previously impenetrable whole track mystery.
 What prevents a being from being himself?
 This level answers that question.
 Once complete, a being is free of the whole track overwhelm that has trapped him.
 Here he confronts and eradicates the fourth dynamic engram that has plagued this universe for millennia."
 The cost to move from OT II to OT III was $8,910 as of 2013.

-Church dogma regards OT III as a dangerous process which can lead to pneumonia, lack of sleep or even death if not run correctly.
+The Church positions OT III as a dangerous process which could lead to pneumonia, lack of sleep or even death if not undertaken correctly.
 In Church of Scientology of California v.
 Kaufman, it was noted that the defendant had been required to sign a waiver to the effect that "the Scientology Organization, its branches and members, and L. Ron Hubbard are not responsible for anything that might happen to my body or mind on OT III".

-Within OT III is the secret doctrine of the church.
-Members must be invited to "do it", and they sign a contract of secrecy.
+OT III contains material that the Church of Scientology regards as confidential.
+Access to the level is restricted, and members are required to receive an invitation and agree to confidentiality conditions before participating.

 OT IV: OT Drug Rundown

-"This level handles the hidden problems and stops in a being's universe caused by the effects of drugs and poisons on the whole track.
-This is the final polish that rids one of any last vestige of the effects of drugs on the spirit.
+According to the Church of Scientology, "this level handles the hidden problems and stops in a being's universe caused by the effects of drugs and poisons on the whole track.
+This is positioned as the final polish that rids one of any last vestige of the effects of drugs on the spirit.
 Ministered at Advanced Organizations or Flag.
 Approximately 12½ to 25 hours."

-OT V: Audited New Era Dianetics for OTs (NOTs)
+OT V: Audited NED for OTs (NOTs)

-"The Second Wall of Fire consists of 26 separate rundowns and has been described as dealing with 'living lightning, the very stuff of life itself.'
-This level addresses the last aspects of one's case that can prevent him from achieving total freedom on all dynamics.
+According to the Church of Scientology, "The Second Wall of Fire consists of 26 separate rundowns and has been described as dealing with 'living lightning, the very stuff of life itself.'
+This level addresses the last aspects of one's that can prevent him from achieving total freedom on all dynamics.
 An audited level ministered at Advanced Organizations or Flag.
 Approximately 50 hours."